-Supportability analysis is the procedures and methodologies employed to accomplish the planning, development, systems engineering, production and management that are essential to ensure logistics supportability of military systems and equipment delivered to users.
+Supportability analysis is the procedures and methodologies employed to accomplish the planning, development, systems engineering, production, and management that are essential to ensure logistics supportability of military systems and equipment delivered to users.
 It’s conducted as an integral part of the Systems Engineering Process beginning at program initiation and continuing throughout program development.
-Supportability analyses forms the basis for related logistics/supportability design requirements included in the system specification and for subsequent decisions concerning how to most cost-effectively support the system over its entire life-cycle.
+Supportability analyses form the basis for related logistics/supportability design requirements included in the system specification and for subsequent decisions concerning how to most cost-effectively support the system over its entire life-cycle.

 Supportability analyses in each program phase should be scoped to the objectives and level of design anticipated.
 It should address all supportability analyses needed to analyze, define, and verify the supportability thresholds and objectives for a system and to assess the risks in accomplishing these thresholds and objectives.
 The supportability objectives and analyses should be based on the following considerations:

 - The probable hardware and software designs, support concepts, and operational approaches for the new total system which include gross estimates of the reliability and maintainability, Operations & Support (O&S) costs, logistic support resources, and readiness characteristics of each total system component design and the operational concept.